mubashir-hassan-git/FYP-Management-System/README.md

 ## Objectives

-- Automate the complete FYP lifecycle from proposal submission to evaluation
+- Automate the FYP management process from forming student groups to last evaluation.
-- Provide role-based user access for students, supervisors, and administrators
+- Provide role base access to each user.
-- Maintain a centralized record of all FYPs
+- Maintain proper records of all past and present FYPs.
-- Ensure scalability to handle large numbers of users
+- System will handles large number users and scalable.

 ## System Architecture